Multi-Agent Online Optimization with Delays: Asynchronicity, Adaptivity, and Optimism: An Optimistic Variant

 \end{restatable} \begin{proof} The proof is immediate from \cref{thm:optimistic-delay-regret} and is deferred to \cref{apx:optimistic-slow-var}. \end{proof}

-\cref{thm:optimistic-delay-regret-V} reduces the problem of choosing an adequate vector $\inter[\appr]$ to that of choosing an operator $\vt[\appr[\vecfield]]$ which approximates well $\vt[\vecfield]$.
+\cref{thm:optimistic-delay-regret-V} reduces the problem of choosing an adequate vector $\inter[\appr]$ to that of choosing a vector field $\vt[\appr[\vecfield]]$ which approximates well $\vt[\vecfield]$.
 In our setup of full gradient feedback with a loss sequence evolving slowly over time, one natural option is reuse some recent function for the constitution of $\vt[\appr[\vecfield]]$.
 Since we are in a distributed setting, the evolution of the loss functions may have both global and local components.
 We discuss these two typical cases below.

 \begin{example}[Global variation] If the loss functions vary slowly following a global trend, we can timestamp every gradient field which makes it possible to choose $\vt[\appr[\vecfield]]=\vt[\vecfield][\tilde{\run}]$ where $\tilde{\run}=\max\vt[\set]$, \ie the active agent $\activeworker{\run}$ uses the most recent data available at hand (independent of its source) when playing $\vt[\state]$.
 This would however require the agents to share the whole vector field $\vt[\vecfield]$. \end{example}